georgeatparallel/parallel-npm-packages/packages/ai-sdk-tools/README.md

 Ideal Use Cases:
 - Extracting content from specific URLs you've already identified
 - Exploring URLs returned by a web search in greater depth`,
+  parameters: z.object({
-  parameters: z.object({  // v4 uses parameters instead of inputSchema
+    // v4 uses parameters instead of inputSchema
-    objective: z.string().describe(
+    objective: z
+      .string()
+      .describe(
-      'Natural-language description of what information you\'re looking for from the URLs.'
+        "Natural-language description of what information you're looking for from the URLs."
       ),
-    urls: z.array(z.string()).describe(
+    urls: z
+      .array(z.string())
+      .describe(
         'List of URLs to extract content from.
 Maximum 10 URLs per request.'
       ),
     search_queries: z
       .array(z.string())
       .optional()